akka/akka/akka-docs/src/main/paradox/project/downstream-upgrade-strategy.md

 without also updating to Akka 2.5.23, or update to Akka 2.5.23 without updating to Akka Management 1.0.1.

-When there is any advantage for the satellite project to upgrade the Akka patch version, they are free to do so at any time.
+When there is reason for a satellite project to upgrade the Akka patch version, they are free to do so at any time.

 ## Minor versions